Mumbai: Suicide email to Rakesh Maria saves software engineer's life

-Commissioner of Police Rakesh Maria forwarded the email to the Cyber Cell, which traced the 26-year-old within three hours and stopped him
+Commissioner of Police Rakesh Maria forwarded the email by the software engineer to the Cyber Cell, which traced the 26-year-old within three hours and stopped him

 A software engineer who had decided to end his life was saved by the city’s Cyber Crime Investigation Cell, all with the help of an email that he himself had sent to the Commissioner of Police declaring his intentions to kill himself.